preqon/quest-sort/README.md

-Task management tool for personal use (so far).
+Personal task management tool.
+So far, just for my own use.
+If you're interested in developing this tool for general use, feel free to contact me!

 This modules queries ChatGPT, using a directory of text files, in which I manage tasks, as context.